This shows how to grow Swiss chard in containers indoors year-round at home for baby greens and delicious, colorful stalks.

 But, what you will get is some delicious mini harvests throughout the year and a new found love for and understanding of edible plants.
 And, as much as I love houseplants, I find this far more engaging.

-The main challenge with indoor vegetable growing is finding room for the containers in locations where you can provide adequate light—either natural or artificial—or some combination of both.
+The main challenge with indoor vegetable growing is finding room for the containers in locations where you can provide adequate light—either natural (windowsill) or artificial (I use these LED lights)—or some combination of both.

 From there, you have to ensure you are consistent with temperatures, watering, and feeding.

 Swiss chard is a versatile crop to choose because it can be harvested throughout the growth cycle.
 Sow seeds and you will have baby greens in a matter of weeks.